wangwenx190/build-scripts/build-static-version-of-qt-with-icu-and-openssl-linked.md

-﻿# How to build static version of Qt with ICU and OpenSSL
+﻿# How to build static version of Qt with ICU and OpenSSL linked

-**For Windows and VS developers ONLY !!!**
+**For Windows platform and VS developers ONLY !!!**

 **You have to install [Active Perl](https://www.activestate.com/activeperl/downloads), [Python 2](https://www.python.org/downloads/windows/) and [Visual Studio](https://www.visualstudio.com/downloads/) first.**

 ## Build static version of ICU

 32-bit example:
-1. [Download the newest MSYS2](http://www.msys2.org/) and install it.
+1. [Download the latest MSYS2](http://www.msys2.org/) and install it.
 I assume you have installed it to it's default location "C:\msys64".
 2. Open *MSYS2 MSYS* and execute the following commands:
    ```bash
    pacman -Syu